Recognition of same-sex unions in Mauritius: Religious performance

 The Catholic Church, the largest Christian denomination in Mauritius, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+The Episcopal Conference of the Indian Ocean did not issue a public statement on the declaration.

+The Church of the Province of the Indian Ocean, part of the Anglican Communion, also opposes same-sex marriage.
+Archbishop James Wong stated in 2009 that "[t]he church should be able to welcome all the people with different tendencies but at the same time the Bible says homosexuality is a sin.
+In the church there are people who lie and steal.
+Christ died for all the sinners and we should not be judgemental.
+We should love and care for them but at the same time tell them the truth about the Bible".
+He also called a same-sex marriage performed at the British High Commissioner's residence in Seychelles in 2015 a "sin".
+Following the Church of England's decision to allow clergy to bless same-sex civil marriages in 2023, the Church of the Province of the Indian Ocean co-signed a statement that it would "no longer [be] able to recognize" the Archbishop of Canterbury as the leader of the Anglican Communion.

 Public opinion

 A 2024 survey by The Other Foundation showed that 37% of Mauritians supported same-sex marriage, while 50% opposed.